Saint Sava Serbian Orthodox Church (Merrillville, Indiana)

 The Saint Sava Serbian Orthodox Church (Црква светог Саве) was originally established February 14, 1914, in Gary, Indiana, US, and is now located in Merrillville, Indiana, after the consecration of the new church building in 1991.
-It is the church-school congregation in which Saint Varnava, the first American-born Serbian to be proclaimed an Orthodox saint, was baptized, served as altar boy, and was first recognized as a youthful prodigy in reciting Serbian folklore and old ballads.
+It is the church-school congregation in which Saint Varnava, the first American-born Serbian to be proclaimed an Orthodox saint, was baptized and served as an altar boy.

 It is recognized as being among "10 Beautiful Region Cathedrals and Churches" in Northwest Indiana and one of the Midwest's oldest parishes, founded by early Serbian settlers in the United States seeking to establish their local community with the building of a church to help maintain their traditional customs.

 Through its religious and nationalistic endeavors, it earned the renowned name of "Srpska Gera".
 It is now among the churches in the Northwest Indiana region that enjoy the status of institutional landmarks.

 Architectural design and recognition

 Design model

 The architectural design of the exterior central portion of the current St. Sava church building was modeled in the Byzantine architecture style after the Oplenac, a Serbian Orthodox Church located in Topola, Serbia.
 The central part of the church structure shares many similarities in its physical features and likeness to the Oplenac.